This Day In Music: February 3

 February 3, 1937 ~ Jazz drummer Bobby Durham born in Philadelphia, Pennsylvania, USA ~ Leader and sideman.
 Worked with King James, Stan Hunter, Lloyd Price, Wild Bill Davis, Lionel Hampton, Count Basie, Slide Hampton, Grant Green, Harry Sweets Edison, Tommy Flanagan, Jimmy Rowles, Al Grey, Ella Fitzgerald, Oscar Peterson, Charles Earland, Shirley Scott, Count Basie, Joe Pass, Frank Sinatra, James Brown, Ray Charles, Marvin Gaye, Monty Alexander, Red Holloway, Milt Jackson, Jay McShann, Jesse Green, Clifford Jordan, and others ~ Durham passed away in 2008

 February 3, 1935 ~ John Watson Jr, commonly known as blues, soul, funk singer, guitarist, songwriter Johnny Guitar Watson, born in Houston, Texas, USA ~ Active since the mid-1950s working with artists such as the Shields, Larry Williams, Little Richard, Don & Dewey, Johnny Otis, and others.
 Best known for a string of funky 1970s hits such as Ain't That A Bitch, Superman Lover and his biggest hit A Real Mother For Ya, the latter reaching top 10 on the American R&B charts in 1977 and in retrospect considered one of grooviest dancefloor fillers of the day.
-His music would later be sampled by various hip-hop and rap artists including Redman, Ice Cube, Eazy E, Snoop Dogg, Dr Dre, Jay-Z, Mary J Blige, and others.
+His music would later be sampled by various hip-hop and rap artists including Redman, Ice Cube, Eazy E, Snoop Dogg, Dr Dre, Jay-Z, and Mary J Blige.
 Watson died of a heart attack, suffered on stage, at age 61 while on tour in Japan ~ Watson passed away in 1996

 February 3, 1933 ~ Jazz, avant-garde, jazz fusion saxophonist John Handy, full name John Richard Handy III, born in Dallas, Texas, USA ~ Leader and sideman.
 Rose to prominence in the 1950s backing pianist Charles Mingus, including on the seminal 1959 Mingus Ah Uhm album.
 Led several ensembles in the 1960s, noted for the albums John Handy and The 2nd John Handy Album.
 Also noted as a member of 1980s outfit Bebop & Beyond, recording tributes album to Dizzy Gillespie and Thelonious Monk